kiancn/CallbackMethod/README.md

     package kcn.methodreferencing

 In short:
-MethodReferences and MeRefs allow you to pass methods along as references and to pack methods together to pass along.
+The Methodreferencing package allows you to pass methods along as references & to pack methods together to pass along.

 Actually there are <b> MethodReferences, MethodPacks, MeRefs and MePacks </b>